evacchi/rnduja.github.io/_posts/2015-10-03-deep_learning_with_torch_step_1_nn_module.md

 ---
 layout:     post
 title:      "Deep Learning with Torch: 1"
-subtitle:   "understand torch nn library"
+subtitle:   "understand torch module class"
 date:       2015-10-03 12:00:00
 author:     "Fabio Fumarola"
 header-img: "img/post-bg-01.jpg"
 ---

 ##Abstract
 In this post we analyze the first step to build a Deep Neural Network using [torch](http://torch.ch/).
-In particular, we focus on [torch/nn module](https://github.com/torch/nn).
+In particular, we focus on [Module](https://github.com/torch/nn).

 ---------------------------